Captive Minister of Fisheries eyes dagger tucked in pirate king’s belt - The Beaverton

 “Anyone moves and I slit his throat!”
 LeBlanc boomed.
 “Now you listen close.
 The government doesn’t negotiate with pirates.
 And will not tolerate attacks on our ships any longer.”

-At this, Sayid reportedly spat in LeBlanc’s face, forcing the minister to remove his eyepatch and wipe it against his shirt.
+At this, Sayid reportedly spat in LeBlanc’s face, forcing the minister to remove his eyepatch and wipe against his shirt.

 “You’re a little man, Goose Flesh,” whispered LeBlanc.